Cloud storage integrations

 For example, Labelbox needs to be able to access assets stored in your AWS S3 bucket that you would like to label.
 So, you would grant the role the ability to perform GetObject requests on a particular S3 bucket (the setup instructions below will explain how to do this).

-Delegated Access is highly flexible and allows you to control access at the granularity that you desire.
+IAM delegated access is highly flexible and allows you to control access at the granularity that you desire.
 You can grant Labelbox access to all of your buckets, a single bucket, or even a particular path within a bucket.
 You can even set up different integrations within Labelbox for different datasets or projects.
-Delegated Access allows you to use private cloud-hosted buckets with Labelbox, which helps to ensure that your assets are kept safe.
+IAM delegated access allows you to use private cloud-hosted buckets with Labelbox, which helps to ensure that your assets are kept safe.

 The Labelbox app will access assets for display in the user interface (e.g., during a labeling workflow, label review, when configuring a dataset, etc).

 When the Labelbox app needs access to an asset, it will request an expiring, signed URL from the Labelbox API (the backend).
 The backend will assume the role that you configured in your AWS account and generate a signed URL for the asset being requested.
 The URL will then be returned to the frontend, which will use it to access the asset directly from your cloud storage:

 The Labelbox backend also needs access to assets in order to extract metadata (e.g., image and video dimensions, video codec and length, etc.), generate thumbnails, and more advanced tools.